Simblissity home > G.E.T.

 Beginning access point Ending access point

 Aravaipa Canyon Wilderness west trailhead.
 (NOTE: An Aravaipa Canyon Wilderness use permit must be obtained before arrival here if entering the Wilderness.
 See Segment Overview below.)
 10 mi N of Mammoth, or 11 mi.
-S of Winkelman, turn east off AZ Hwy 77 onto paved Aravaipa Road, which becomes dirt 2WD in ~4 mi.
-(This road is also the alternate GET walking route in Segment 6.)
-The main GET route (Seg 6) joins the road about halfway to the trailhead.
-Continue past the Brandenburg Ranger Station (9 mi.) to the large dirt lot at the end of Aravaipa Rd., 12 miles from the AZ 77 turnoff.
+S of Winkelman, turn east off AZ Hwy 77 onto paved Aravaipa Road, which becomes graded dirt in ~4 mi.
+(Portions of this road serve as the main GET route in Segment 6.)
+Continue past the Brandenburg BLM ranger station (9 mi.) to the large dirt lot at the end of Aravaipa Rd., 12 miles from the AZ 77 turnoff.
 No camping allowed at the trailhead or surrounding Nature Conservancy land.

 Aravaipa Canyon Wilderness east trailhead.
-(NOTE: An Aravaipa Canyon Wilderness use permit must be obtained before arriving here if entering the Wilderness.
+(NOTE: An Aravaipa Canyon Wilderness use permit must be obtained before arrival here if entering the Wilderness.

 From I-10 at Willcox: Take Exit 340 north (left) toward Bonita along the Ft.
 Grant Road.
-At the "T" in Bonita, turn left and go 38 miles to the East trailhead on rough 2WD dirt Aravaipa Canyon Rd.
+At the "T" in Bonita, turn left and go 38 miles to the East trailhead on graded dirt Aravaipa Canyon Rd.

 From US 70 at Safford: Take US 70 west past Pima and turn left on Klondyke Road (turnoff marked Aravaipa Rd).
 On this graded dirt road, go 24 miles to the "Y" intersection, turn right and go another 16 miles to the trailhead, which is near the junction of Aravaipa and Bear canyons.